MicrosoftDocs/visualstudio-docs/docs/ide/reference/generate-xml-documentation-comments.md

 ---
 title: Insert XML documentation comments
-description: Learn how to insert XML documentation comments in your code that you can use to create a compiler-generated XML file to distribute alongside your .NET assembly. ms.date: 11/23/2021 ms.topic: reference
+description: Learn how to insert XML documentation comments in your code and create a compiler-generated XML comments file to distribute with your .NET assembly. ms.date: 04/10/2024 ms.topic: how-to
 author: mikadumont
 ms.author: midumont
 manager: mijacobs